killertux/simple-xlsx-writer/readme.md

 The main idea of this create is to help you build XLSX files using very little RAM.
 I created it to use in my web assembly site [csv2xlsx](https://csv2xlsx.com).

-Basically, you just need to pass an output that implements [Write](std::io::Write) and [Sink](std::io::Sink) to the [WorkBook](crate::WorkBook).
+Basically, you just need to pass an output that implements [Write](std::io::Write) and [Seek](std::io::Seek) to the [WorkBook](crate::WorkBook).
 And while you are writing the file, it wil be written directly to the output already compressed.
 So, you could stream directly into a file using very little RAM.
 Or even write to the memory and still not use that much memory as the file will be already compressed.

 ## Example
 ```rust